 - Sweetwater River,

 - Taylor Creek,

 - Wilson Creek,

 - San Diego River,

 - Sentenac Creek,

 - Temescal Canyon Creek,

 - Kelly Creek,

 - Boulder Creek,

 - Samagatuma Creek,

 - Pine Valley Creek,

 - Kitchen Creek,

 - La Posta Creek,

 - San Luis Rey River,

 - Prisoner Creek,

 - Wigham Creek,

 - Cottonwood Creek,

 - Potrero Creek,

 - Hauser Creek,

 - Viejas Creek, and

 - Oak Valley Creek.

 In addition, many unnamed, intermittent creeks and drainages are present throughout the Proposed Action area.
-All hydrological features identified within the Proposed Action area are shown in Attachment A: Detailed Route Maps.
+All hydrological features identified within the Proposed Action area are shown in Attachment B: Detailed Route Maps.
 Hydrologic features located within pole work areas (measuring approximately 40 feet in diameter for 69 kV power line poles and 20 feet in diameter for 12 kV distribution line poles), stringing sites, and fly yards are described in Table 27: Potentially Jurisdictional Waters within Proposed Action Work Areas.
 Impacts to these hydrologic features have the potential to result from sediment runoff or erosion resulting from clearing and grading activities associated with the creation of work areas, stringing sites, staging areas, and fly yards; pole installation and removal; vegetation clearing; and changing run-off patterns during rain and snowmelt if temporarily disturbed areas are not stabilized.

-The Proposed Action would require implementation of an SWPPP and would comply with USFS requirements pertaining to hydrology and water quality, as detailed in the USFS's Water Quality Management for National Forest System Lands in California, Best Management Practices.
+The Proposed Action would require implementation of a SWPPP and would comply with USFS requirements pertaining to hydrology and water quality, as detailed in the USFS's Water Quality Management for National Forest System Lands in California, Best Management Practices.
 The SWPPP would identify BMPs for each activity that has the potential to degrade surrounding water quality through erosion, sediment run-off, and other pollutants.
 These BMPs would then be implemented and monitored throughout the Proposed Action by a Qualified SWPPP Practitioner.
 In addition, SDG&E would implement its Water Quality Construction Best Management Practices Manual (BMP Manual).
 During any construction activities, SDG&E would flag all hydrological resources occurring within work areas for avoidance, and all construction activities would occur outside of these resources.
 Where resource flagging and avoidance would not completely eliminate the potential for impacts to these resources, or where construction activities would be required to some extent within the mapped boundaries of a hydrological resource, SDG&E would implement the following APMs:

-• APM-HYD-01: All concrete washouts will be conducted either into excavations where the concrete was poured within designated concrete washout stations, or will be captured using a washout recycling system.
-Crews will not be allowed to dispose of concrete directly onto the ground.
+- APM-HYD-01: All concrete washouts will be conducted either into excavations where the concrete was poured within designated concrete washout stations, or will be captured using a washout recycling system.
+Crews will not be allowed to dispose of concrete directly onto the ground. - APM-HYD-02: When construction activities are required adjacent to flowing aquatic resources, sediment barriers will be placed between the work area and flowing water.